crash1115/misc-pf2e-tweaks/README.md

 # Collapsible Spell Entries
 [User-specific setting] [ Default OFF]

 When enabled, adds a button to expand/collapse spell entries on PC sheets.
 Collapsed sections persist between sessions/browsers, on a per-user-per-actor basis.
+Works with entries in the Known Spells, Rituals, and Activations tabs, including entries that are generated from modules like PF2e Dailies or PF2e Item Activations.

 <img height="600" alt="image" src="https://github.com/user-attachments/assets/0dcaab97-861d-4078-990e-5e87ff648105" />